 If you are experiencing, or at risk of, abuse or neglect, or someone you know is, contact the local authority safeguarding team.
-The local authority has safeguarding duties towards adults experiencing, or at risk of, abuse or neglect if criteria are met.
+The local authority has safeguarding duties towards adults experiencing, or at risk of, abuse or neglect who cannot protect themselves.